 - Uses a structured approach to simplify knowledge transfer and complex workflows, and to eliminate ambiguous "signals" or calls to action

-- Includes an Improvement Canvas, a tool to systematically manage a broad range of improvement cycles and that helps the reader create and sustain improvements throughout the organization
+- Includes Improvement Canvas, a tool to systematically manage a broad range of improvement cycles

-- Emphasizes visualization throughout and includes unique visualization methods such as Test Track, Success Map, Solve-Decide, andd Stop-Fix
+- Emphasizes visualization throughout and includes unique visualization methods such as Test Track, Success Map, Solve-Decide and Stop-Fix

 Engineering management, project managers, functional leaders, business process owners